 Go/No-Go

-How to Utilize Buildr's Go/No-Go Feature
+Utilize Buildr's Go/No-Go Feature on Leads and Projects

 Enable Go/No-Go

 Once enabled, you will see a list of default questions.
-You can add or modify your account go/no go questions to best suit your process.
+You can add or modify your go/no go questions to best suit your process.

 Customize your Go/No-Go Questions